NGC 7635 – The Bubble Nebula

 Astrophotography

-Through long-exposure photography, amateur astrophotographers can collect the light emitted by this nebula over long periods of time.
+Through long-exposure photography, amateur astrophotographers can collect the light emitted by this nebula over long periods.
 My best image of the Bubble Nebula includes roughly 6-hours of total exposure time.

 Narrowband filters are recommended when photographing the Bubble Nebula.
 Unlike broadband deep-sky targets such as galaxies or reflection nebulae, NGC 7635 does not reveal its best self in traditional RGB imaging.

-Emission nebulae are especially pleasing to the eye with the help of an h-alpha filter.
-The image below shows what the Bubble Nebula looks like when photographed with an H-alpha filter (Astronomik 6nm 1.25″ filter) and a monochrome CCD camera.
+Emission nebulae are especially pleasing to the eye with the help of an H-alpha filter.
+The image below shows what the Bubble Nebula looks like when photographed through H-alpha and OIII filters from a city backyard.

 The 6nm bandpass of the hydrogen-alpha filter allows a very narrow wavelength of light to pass through to the camera sensor in the 656nm range.
 This is helpful when isolating the light emitted from the Bubble Nebula from a light-polluted sky.

-A monochrome CCD camera is an ideal choice for narrowband imaging, as it allows much more signal to reach the camera sensor than a traditional, daytime (color) camera.
-I typically use a Starlight Xpress 694 Monochrome CCD camera to take my narrowband images, but there is value in shooting narrowband filters for one-shot-color astronomy cameras as well.
+A monochrome CCD camera is an ideal choice for narrowband imaging, as it allows much more signal to reach the camera sensor than a traditional daytime (color) camera.
+I typically use a Starlight Xpress 694 Monochrome CCD camera to take my narrowband images, but there is value in shooting narrowband filters for one-shot-color astronomy cameras.

 There are several types of telescopes to choose from, but I prefer to use an apochromatic refractor for astrophotography (here are some of the ones I recommend).
 For my latest image of the Bubble Nebula, I used a large Sky-Watcher Esprit 150 refractor telescope with a focal length of 1050mm.
 You can see a picture of my imaging setup below.